CreoPhon/consonant_stability_portuguese_creoles/README.md

 # table(database$Language, database$GlobalStability)
 ```

-Categorical variable for duration.
+Also, a categorical variable for duration.

 ``` r
 database <- database %>% mutate(duration_group = ifelse(duration <= 200, 'short', 'long'))
 ```

-Categorical variable for changes in manner and/or place.
-Stability in
+And a categorical variable for changes in manner and/or place.
+Stability
-the database is ‘1’ (no change) and ‘0’ change.
+in the database is ‘1’ (no change) and ‘0’ (change).

 ``` r
 database <- database %>% mutate(categorical_stability = ifelse(PlaceStability == 1 & MannerStability == 1, 'no manner/no place', NA))